Welsh Springer Spaniel Health Issues & Care Guide

 Health Overview

-The Welsh Springer Spaniel is generally a healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Welsh Springer Spaniel lives a long, healthy life.
+Generally healthy with moderate rates of common sporting breed conditions.
+Eye screening is particularly important for breeding stock., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Welsh Springer Spaniel lives a long, healthy life.

 Common Health Conditions